Harry9021/Harry9021/README.md

 I am a passionate software developer and machine learning enthusiast currently pursuing a **Bachelor of Engineering in Information Technology** at **Pune Institute of Computer Technology** (2022-2026).
 I have experience working with full-stack web development, cloud computing, and AI-driven applications.

-Currently, I am interning as a **Software Developer at WayPort**, contributing to a travel platform by building scalable and containerized applications using **Node.js, React.js, Docker, and AWS**.

 ---

 ## 🔧 Tech Stack & Skills